tu-team/2/doc/emotions/affective and appraisal aspects/affective_appraisal_and_coping_aspecs.md

 1. Contempt = Disgust + Anger
 1. Aggressiveness =	Anger + Anticipation

 Plutchik uses color theory as main approach to combine basic emotions in to high level.
 Basic emotions of Plutchik theory are close to Tomkins affects that are innate emotional reactions.
-Lovheim recently presented neuromediators based approach called "Cube of emotions"[cubeofemotions].
+Lovheim recently presented neuromodulators based approach called "Cube of emotions"[cubeofemotions].
 Lovheim demonstrates relations of neuromodulators levels and emotional/affective states.
 High level emotions could be interpreted as intermediate levels of neuromodulators in "Cube of emotions"[cubeofemotions].

 ![High level emotions influence example](high_level_emotions.png)